Background pattern

 Introduction

-BRIPIO2 mg/ml eye drops in a single-dose container
+BRIPIO2 mg/ml eye drops, solution in single-dose container

 4. Possible side effects

-1. What is BRIPIO and how is it used
+1. What BRIPIO is and what it is used for

-BRIPIOis used to reduce intraocular pressure.
-The active ingredient in BRIPIO is brimonidine tartrate, which belongs to a group of medications called alpha-2 adrenergic receptor agonists and acts by reducing pressure in the eyeball.
+BRIPIO is used to lower high pressure in the eye.
+The active substance in BRIPIO is brimonidine tartrate, which belongs to a group of medicines called alpha-2 adrenergic receptor agonists and works by reducing pressure in the eyeball.

-It can be used alone, when beta-blocker eye drops are contraindicated, or with other eye drops, when the medication alone is not sufficient to reduce an increase in intraocular pressure in the treatment of open-angle glaucoma or ocular hypertension.
+It can be used alone, when beta-blocker eye drops are contraindicated, or with other eye drops, when the medicine on its own is not enough to lower increased pressure in the eye in the treatment of open-angle glaucoma or ocular hypertension.

-2. What you need to know before starting to use BRIPIO
+2. What you need to know before you use BRIPIO

 Do not useBRIPIO

-• If you areallergicto brimonidine tartrate or to any of the other components of brimonidine (listed in section 6).
+• If you are allergic to brimonidine tartrate or any of the other ingredients of BRIPIO (listed in section 6).

 • If you are taking monoamine oxidase inhibitors (MAOIs) or other antidepressants.
-Inform your doctor if you are taking any antidepressant medication.
+You should tell your doctor if you are taking any antidepressant medication.

-• If you have or have had depression, decreased mental capacity, reduced blood flow to the brain, heart problems, a blood supply disorder to the extremities, or a blood pressure disorder.
+• If you have or have had depression, decreased mental ability, reduced blood flow to the brain, heart problems, a disorder of blood supply to the limbs, or a blood pressure disorder.

 • If you have or have had kidney or liver problems.